richardt94/8080_emulator/README.md

 # 8080_emulator
 Emulator for an 8080 _Space Invaders_ arcade machine, now in C.

-Currently supports emulation of _Space Invaders_ in "attract" mode (i.e. I haven't implemented keyboard input for controls yet.)
+Currently supports emulation of a single-player _Space Invaders_ game.
+Press C to insert a coin, then Enter to start the game, left and right to move and space to shoot.
 ## Installation
 Start by installing the dependencies.
 Building from source requires [SDL2](https://www.libsdl.org/) and [CMake](https://cmake.org/).
 Additionally, the test suite for the CPU requires [Check](https://libcheck.github.io/check/).
 The CMake install script will automatically detect whether SDL2 and Check are available on your system.